se-for-sci/se-for-sci.github.io/content/week01_intro/python_setup.md

 #### uv

 The team at astral-sh has been developing Rust-based tooling for Python.
-They recently introduced `uv`, which started out as a drop-in replacement for venv, pip, and pip-tools that was 10-100x faster.
-They also have a more modern design since they don't have to worry about backwards-compatibly (so technically not quite drop-in), and had many long-requested features added (to be fair, uv has likely had more dedicated developer time than these other tools, probably combined).
+They introduced `uv`, which started out as a drop-in replacement for venv, quite drop-in), and had many long-requested features added (to be fair, uv has has more dedicated developer time than these other tools combined).
 Since launching, they've also replaced pipx, build, Python installers, and are starting to replace poetry/pdm.
 By targeting the stand alone tools first, it's easy to just use uv for whatever you want faster without fully committing to it like, for example, Poetry forces you to do.
+There's also a high-level interface.

+##### uv: low level interface

 If you use `uv venv`, this creates virtual environments faster than Python can start up.
 They do not, by default, contain _anything_, since uv was designed to be able to target a virtual environment from the outside (modern pip can too, but for legacy reasons, we are used to running it from inside the virtual environment).
+It also defaults to the folder `.venv` if unspecified.

 If you use `uv pip install`, you will get an ultra-fast package installer.
-A few key differences: It will look for a virtual environment named `./.venv` if one is not active by default, it will not install to the system Python unless you add `--system` or pass an path to `--python`, and it will never install to the user location.
-It also has some amazing features, like limiting the date of the searched packages, and a minimum-versions resolver so you can make sure your stated minimums are valid.
+A few key differences: It will look for a virtual environment named `.venv` if one is not active by default, it will not install to the system Python unless you add `--system` or pass an path to `--python`, and it will never install to the user location.
+It also has some amazing features that are not present in pip, like limiting the date of the searched packages, and a minimum-versions resolver so you can make sure your stated minimums are valid.

 If you use `uv pip compile`, you'll get an ultra-fast lock file generator that can target versions of Python and platforms you don't even have.

-If you use `uv tool run` (or `uvx`), you'll get a tool runner that can run any Python tool in a temporary virtual environment.
+If you use `uv tool run` (or `uvx`, which is an equivalent shortcut), you'll get a tool runner that can run any Python tool in a temporary virtual environment.
 You can also use `uv tool install` to manage tools.
 And you can use `uv run` to run a script with dependencies.

 If you need to build packages, `uv build` is a drop-in replacement for the standard pypa/build.